More Detail Below. Or Get Factors For Another Number...

-A prime factorization is the result of factoring a number into a set of components which are all prime numbers.
+A prime factorization is the result of factoring a number into a set of components which every member is a prime number.
 This is generally written by showing 65 as a product of its prime factors.
 For 65, this result would be:65 = 5 x 13

 Yes!
 65 is a composite number.
 It is the product of two positive numbers other than 1 and itself.